 The restricted portion of the District's net position represents resources that are subject to external restrictions on how they may be used.
+The remaining balance of unrestricted net position may be used to meet the District's other obligations.

-The District's net position decreased during the most recent fiscal year.
-The majority of the decrease represents the extent to which the cost of operations exceeded ongoing program revenues.
+The District's net position increased during the most recent fiscal year.
+The majority of the increase represents the extent to which the ongoing program revenues exceeded cost of operations.